-Cancryn created “Portraits: The First African-American Divas of Song and Opera,” a theatrical production that depicts Elizabeth Taylor-Greenfield, Sissieretta Jones and Marian Anderson sharing their history and their fabulous voices, a decade ago.
+Cancryn created “Portraits: The First Black American Divas of Song and Opera,” a theatrical production that depicts Elizabeth Taylor-Greenfield, Sissieretta Jones and Marian Anderson sharing their history and their fabulous voices, a decade ago.

-Cancryn, a soprano with a lengthy resume of national and international performances, was at home on maternity leave and flipping through videos on TV while her then-infant daughter napped.
+Cancryn, a soprano with a lengthy resume of national and international performances, was at home on maternity leave, flipping through videos on TV while her then-infant daughter napped.

-Frustrated at the “one-dimensional” aspect of what she saw, and channeling her longtime interest in African-American musicians’ contributions to classical music, she began to write.
+Frustrated at the “one-dimensional” aspect of what she saw and focusing on her longtime interest in African Americans’ contributions to classical music, she began to write.

 The project evolved into a theatrical production that toured for about seven years across the Southeast.
-When Cancryn received a small grant from MTSU’s Faculty Research and Creative Activity Committee to film the production, another phase of “Portraits” got underway.
+When Cancryn received a small grant from MTSU’s Faculty Research and Creative Activity Committee to film the production, “Portraits” began its new phase.

 “Considering we had a very small budget, for which I’m very grateful indeed, I’m very proud of what we’ve done,” Cancryn says.
 “James Manning, executive director of Oaklands Mansion, donated use of the mansion and free rein of all the different rooms so that we could film on location there. … I’m very appreciative of that, because it helped to give this a more intimate feel.”

-Their weeklong filming schedule took Cancryn, the performers, pianist/vocal coach Joseph Walker and an MTSU crew that included director Ty Whitaker, Jon Jackson, Mitch Pryor, Jordan Kirkman and Aaron Trimbal back in time as they worked at Oaklands and inside Hinton Hall to recreate the performances of these divas and capture them on film.
+Their weeklong filming schedule at Oaklands and inside Hinton Hall at MTSU took Cancryn, the performers, pianist/vocal coach Joseph Walker and an MTSU crew that included director Ty Whitaker and Jon Jackson, Mitch Pryor, Jordan Kirkman and Aaron Trimbal back in time as they worked to recreate the performances of these gifted women on film.

-MTSU alumna Courtney Clark portrays the gifted Greenfield, whose 1851 debut as the first African-American classical singer led to her nickname “The Black Swan,” coined for the lovely tone of her voice as well as her gracious presence.
+MTSU alumna Courtney Clark portrays the brilliant Greenfield, whose 1851 debut as the first classical vocalist of African American heritage earned her the nickname “The Black Swan” for the lovely tone of her voice and her gracious presence.

-Cancryn performs as Jones, renowned for her vocal clarity and enunciation as well as her status as the highest-paid African-American performer at her turn-of-the-century career zenith.
+Cancryn performs as the celebrated Jones, renowned for her vocal clarity and phrasing as well as her status as the highest-paid African American performer at her turn-of-the-century career zenith.

-Nashville-based vocalist Sonya Sardon portrays contralto Anderson, one of the 20th century’s most celebrated singers who also was lauded for her trailblazing civil rights efforts, including her Easter 1939 Washington Memorial concert and her return for the 1963 March on Washington, where she sang “He’s Got the Whole Word in His Hands.”
+Nashville-based vocalist Sonya Sardon portrays contralto Anderson, one of the 20th century’s most celebrated singers.
+Anderson also was lauded for her trailblazing civil rights efforts, including her Easter 1939 Washington Memorial concert and her return for the 1963 March on Washington, where she sang “He’s Got the Whole Word in His Hands.”